Laser Metal Additive Manufacturing

 Our Capabilities for Laser Metal Additive Manufacturing Equipment

-Gray Optics has deep expertise and design engineering experience with high-power laser metal additive manufacturing.
+FISBA has deep expertise and design engineering experience with high-power laser metal additive manufacturing.
 Specifically, our product engineering expertise includes:

-- Optics expertise.
+• Optics expertise.
 We design the optical and mechanical components of the entire optical pathway, from the laser to the powder bed.
 We also can design and build integrated meltpool monitoring detection modules for in-situ, real-time quality control of the build process.
 In addition to designing beam delivery paths, our experience also covers designing and specifying all optics and optical coatings for use with kilo-Watt class lasers.

-- Benefits for customers.
+• Benefits for customers.
 We help our customers optimize beam quality (shape and size) through detailed optical and mechanical modeling.
 Additionally, we enable reliable meltpool monitoring for in-situ quality control by carefully designing precision laser optics and optical coatings.

-- Competitive advantage.
+• Competitive advantage.
 With our domain-level application knowledge in laser metal 3D printing, we offer agile product development tailored to our customers’ needs.

-- Agility and scalability.
+• Agility and scalability.
 With our collaborative partnership approach to product development, our team works in tandem with you at every stage of the product development process, from concept to production.

 Work We’ve Done

-- Project: In-situ quality control measurements
+• Project: In-situ quality control measurements

-- The Problem: The existing optics used in the customer’s meltpool monitoring detection module did not provide the optimal spectral response, light transmission, and reflectivity efficiency that enabled high signal-to-noise (S/N) measurements.
+• The Problem: The existing optics used in the customer’s meltpool monitoring detection module did not provide the optimal spectral response, light transmission, and reflectivity efficiency that enabled high signal-to-noise (S/N) measurements.
 This insufficiency limited their end customer’s ability to accurately measure and clearly understand how the build process progressed in real-time.

-- The Solution: Gray Optics developed a custom dichroic beamsplitter to provide high transmission of the laser light and high reflectivity over the most critical spectral ranges.
+• The Solution: FISBA developed a custom dichroic beamsplitter to provide high transmission of the laser light and high reflectivity over the most critical spectral ranges.
 We also designed the dichroic beamsplitter to work with kilo-watt NIR lasers to ensure it would perform to specification under continuous use over the build process without laser damage.
 In addition, the developed coatings have been certified to continuously operate at significantly higher power densities offering adequate safety margin to support even higher laser products in the future.

 Partner with an Industry-leading Optics/Product Development Specialist